Panasonic G6 vs G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G6 and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G6 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the G6 and the G7 have been discontinued, but can regularly be found used on ebay.
 The G6 was replaced by the Panasonic G7, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G6 and G7 can be found, respectively, in the Panasonic G6 Manual (free pdf) or the online Panasonic G7 Manual.

 So what is the bottom line?
 Is the Panasonic G6 better than the Panasonic G7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.